MadeOfTech/SmartAPI/README.md

 GET          | Retrieve the URIs of the member resources of the collection resource in the response body. | Retrieve representation of the member resource in the response body.
 POST         | Create a member resource in the collection resource using the instructions in the request body.
 The URI of the created member resource is automatically assigned and returned in the response Location header field. |
 PUT          | | Replace all the representations of the member resource or create the member resource if it does not exist, with the representation in the request body.
+PATCH        | | Update all the representations of the member resource, using the instructions in the request body.
 DELETE       | | Delete all the representations of the member resource.

 Another way to consider kept methods is the following : scope of methods is only member resource except for GET to retreive a complete collection.

-Moreover, PATCH has been removed, due to the complexity of its usage (but sure, it will be implemented one day).
+One special note for PATCH.
+It has been limited, in its implementation, to the replace operation.
+The reason for that is that for instance, the package doesn't allow user to manipulate array types.
+This way, collections being defined statically, it is a non sense operation to remove or add an attribute.
+Also note that, as far as the value of operation object can be set to null, remove operation is not needed to nullify an attribute.

+regarding test and copy operations, they appear to me as being inessential, so I've chosen to just forget about them !

 ### Swagger Datatypes